-External AC power is supplied through one of the following devices:
+External AC power is supplied through an approved AC adapter.

-- ▲ WARNING!
+⚠ WARNING!
 To reduce potential safety issues, use only the AC adapter provided with the computer, a replacement AC adapter provided by HP, or a compatible AC adapter purchased from HP.

-- Approved AC adapter

-- Optional expansion product